-For Figures 9.6 and 9.7, can you see the word 'sex' in the flowers?
-Or the naked bodies, 'sex' written in the ice cubes in the ads for soda and alcohol?
+For Figures 9.6 and 9.7, can you see the word 'sex', or the naked bodies or the word 'sex' in the ads for soda?
 Do you see skulls and dice, and body features in the imagery promoting those drinks, especially alcoholic beverages?
 The answers is YES.
-Those images (and more) are present.
+Those images, and more, are present.
 Just take the time to consciously look for them and they will start to appear.
+Why?
 Why would advertisers and programmers do this?
 Because they want to communicate with your subconscious mind and influence it without your conscious mind being aware of the manipulation.
 Sneaky!